markcwm/openb3d.mod/README.md

 * BRL.Max2D is used for 2D-in-3D rendering which along with BRL.Graphics is like Blitz3d's Graphics module
 * Image loading is done by the STB image library which supports JPG, PNG, TGA, BMP, GIF and others
 * The wrapper loads DDS files with mipmaps or compressed textures
-* The wrapper supports streams like Incbin and Zipstream with BRL image loaders and BlitzMax model loaders (currently WIP)
+* The wrapper supports streams like Incbin and Zipstream with BRL image loaders and BlitzMax model loaders (WIP)
 * Model formats include 3DS (currently no animation), B3D (skeletal animation) and MD2 (vertex interpolation)
 * Several more formats can be loaded by using the Assimp library wrapper (currently no animation)
 * Collision detection like Minib3d and consisting of Blitz3d's ellipsoid-to-something collisions